-- Compulsory foundation training and role specific training is provided for all volunteers.
+- Foundation and role specific training will be provided for all volunteers.

-For detailed role descriptions, person specifications, expectations of time commitments and application process details please click the "Downloads" tab below.
+For detailed role descriptions, person specifications, expectations of time commitments and application process details please click the Documents tab.